And I said, “How I wish

 Start by sketching a tall – and slightly crooked – hat on your white piece of paper.
 Take your inspiration from the pages of The Cat in the Hat.
 It doesn’t have to be a perfect replica!

 Cut out your hat and trace it on both the red and the blue pieces of paper.
 Cut out the red hat.

-Your blue piece of paper is your puzzle board, so don't cut out that hat.
-Instead, trace your sketch with the black marker.
+Your blue piece of paper is your puzzle board, so don’t cut out that hat.
+Instead, trace your pencil lines with the black marker.

 Add your stripes to your white and red hats.
 You will need 10 stripes on each hat.
 Use a ruler and compare the hats to make the stripes as similar as possible so you can alternate the colors.
 Cut apart each of your stripes.